 - Public speaking.
 Like 99.999% of people, this scares me more than anything.
 I have managed to avoid it since school when I did debating.
 Three weeks ago I gave a TED talk and faced the fear.
 Somehow, despite not sleeping the night before from nerves, I made it through it.

 - Speaking to new people.
 I am extremely shy and prone to isolating myself.
-This has been a big problem whilst traveling - I even spent a full month alone in the countryside.
+This has been a big problem whilst travelling - I even spent a full month alone in the countryside.
 Couchsurfing has proved to be the ideal way to trample the urge to isolate myself.
 So far, I have met some wonderful people through the site.
 I have learned a lot about different countries and cultures.
-For solo travelors, I cannot reccommend the site highly enough.
+For solo travellers, I cannot recommend the site highly enough.

-My subsequent realization is that we have far more control over discomfort than it seems.
-Irrational fears are an unconcious choice.
+My subsequent realisation is that we have far more control over discomfort than it seems.
+Irrational fears are an unconscious choice.
 The only way to widen the borders of our comfort zones is to leave them.

 It was uncomfortable to move to England as a child.
 It was uncomfortable to embrace minimalism and discard most of my possessions.
 It was uncomfortable to leave university.
 It was uncomfortable to resume blogging after my long hiatus.
 It is uncomfortable each time I post an essay here.
 It is uncomfortable each time I head off to a new place alone.